Tech Hub

 The most likely cause is a damaged cable or faulty transducer.
 Replace with a known working one to check this.
 Also check for being painted over or marine growth on the transducer.

-a) Single paddle wheel.
+Firstly ascertain if there is a single paddle wheel or two selected with a gravity change-over switch. a) Single paddle wheel.
 Remove from the hull housing and spin manually to check the sensor both electronically and mechanically.
 Measure the voltage with the black probe of a multimeter on the black wire and the red probe on the red.
 If this is not between 5 and 12 Volts (system dependant), the control unit is faulty.
 Now put the red probe on the green wire and turn the paddle very slowly.
 As the magnet passes the sensor the voltage reading should change from 5 Volts (+/- 1.5V) to 0 Volts (+/- 1.5V) and back again.
-If not, the paddle sensor is faulty.
+If not, the paddle sensor is faulty. b) Dual paddle wheel.
+In our experience a good proportion of twin paddle wheel issues are caused by faulty switches.
+These can be checked by manual selection or direct wiring until the issue is found.
+We can supply replacement gravity change-over switches which can be found here.
+In either case, the wiring and instrument system can be checked (with the sensor disconnected) by tapping quickly the green wire to the black wire.
+This simulates the paddle wheel turning and so should show as speed on the instrument system.
+If it does not then the wiring or instrument system is faulty.

 First determine if the apparent wind angle is working properly.
 Check this ties up with the Windex at a good variety of relative headings to the wind and all around the clock.
 If there is one wire broken in the mast cable then the wind angle changes, but does not follow all around the clock, but ‘doubles back’ as the relative heading changes.
 This can also be caused by faulty wind sensor or wind board (in the processor).
 If the apparent wind angle is working properly then the culprits must be either the compass or speed log.
 Check these are working properly.